bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Some todos to make a selector

 # Scene refactor
+* Presence gets existenceValue from selector that knows song and scene index.
 * Determine which presences are in scenes with different yIndices, and if so, different zIndices."
-* Presence gets existenceValue from selector that knows song and scene index.
-* Presence should get scene cubes key from build.
+* PresenceSvg should get scene cubes key information from build.
+* Each layer knows which presences can render in it, and don't bother to mount any that don't exist for that layer.
+* Move Wires into Presence.
+* Move Svg into Cubes.
 * Cubes should also get from selector.
-* Each layer knows which presences can render in it, and don't bother to mount any that don't exist for that layer.

 # Bugs
 * Verse scroll not registered.